eigmax/Ziren/docs/src/mips-vm/mips-vm.md

 # MIPS VM
-zkMIPS is a verifiable computation infrastructure based on the MIPS32, specifically designed to provide zero-knowledge proof generation for programs written in Rust.
+Ziren is a verifiable computation infrastructure based on the MIPS32, specifically designed to provide zero-knowledge proof generation for programs written in Rust.
 This enhances project auditing and the efficiency of security verification.
-Focusing on the extensive design experience of MIPS, zkMIPS adopts the MIPS32r2 instruction set.
-MIPS VM, one of the core components of zkMIPS, is the execution framework of MIPS32r2 instructions.
+Focusing on the extensive design experience of MIPS, Ziren adopts the MIPS32r2 instruction set.
+MIPS VM, one of the core components of Ziren, is the execution framework of MIPS32r2 instructions.
 Below we will briefly introduce the advantages of MIPS32r2 over RV32IM and the execution flow of MIPS VM.

 ## Advantages of MIPS32r2 over RV32IM